 Painting ceramic tiles

-Ceramic tiles in a bathroom can be painted over, however you may lose some of the interesting charm of the tile, as the grout will end up being the same colour as the tile itself.
+Ceramic tiles in a bathroom can be painted over, however, you may lose some of the interesting charms of the tile, as the grout will end up being the same colour as the tile itself.
 You will also find a better solution if you avoid painting tiles that frequently come into contact with moisture such as bathroom vanity countertops, shower and toilet flooring and wall tiling.

 There are a couple of important things to consider when painting ceramic tiling.
 These include preparing the surface of the tiling properly and finding the right type of paint.

 Preparation of the tile

 As with the majority of painting work, preparation is the key to a quality result.